 - No need to serve them in a bowl or plate, so the cleaning up is easy and fast.

 - By adding nice seasoning they have all the time to soak up these lovely flavours while cooking on the heat.

 - When the veggie foil packets are ready, they can just be taken off the fire and served when the rest of the dishes are ready.
 They won’t be overcooked and stay nice and warm in the packet.

 - If prepared properly with the right ingredients and cooking time, the vegetables will be cooked perfectly with the right seasoning and flavour.

 Useful tips for grilling vegetables in foil packs?

 - Combine the right flavours and seasoning.
 Make sure the selection of veggies go together flavour wise.
-And use a spice and herb mix that will add a nice taste to the veggies but will not overpower them too much.
+And use aromatics that will add a nice taste to the veggies but will not overpower them too much.

 - If your veggies will be ready much earlier than for instance your meat, you might want to slightly undercook them so they can continue steaming in the hot foil packets while the rest of the dishes are being prepared.